-The change in fair value of the liabilities for stock warrants resulted in \$1.4 million of expense compared to \$0.8 million of income during the year ended December 31, 2017 and 2016, respectively, due to changes in the valuation of our Series C convertible preferred stock which impacts the estimated fair value of the warrants.
-As discussed in Part II Item 8 -1.
+The change in fair value of the liabilities for stock warrants resulted in no expense compared to \$1.4 million of expense during the year ended December 31, 2018 and 2017, respectively.
+As discussed in Part II Item 8 - 1.
 Description of the Business below, all of the outstanding warrants to purchase shares of preferred stock automatically converted into warrants to purchase shares of common stock in connection with the IPO and are accounted for as equity from the conversion date forward.